Monday August 21, 2017

 Do You Have a Difficult Family?

 A businessman with a $2.5 billion estate passed away in 1976.
 He was single and many individuals, mostly unrelated to him, filed more than 40 wills with the probate court.
-Not surprisingly, the individuals who filed the 40 wills hoped to become beneficiaries of a large portion of the estate.
+Not surprisingly, the individuals who submitted these wills hoped to become beneficiaries of a large portion of the estate.

 Twenty-two cousins fought with all of the other individuals claiming a share of the estate.
-In the end, the wills were all ruled invalid and the 22 cousins plus the federal government divided up the estate.
+In the end, each will was ruled invalid and 22 cousins plus the federal government divided up the estate.

-Your estate may not be $2.5 billion, but if you have a reasonable level of resources and a difficult family member, there could be a will contest.
-This may occur because one of your family members or potential heirs might believe that he or she can receive a larger portion of the estate.
+Your estate may not be worth $2.5 billion but if you have a reasonable level of resources and a difficult family member, there could be a will contest.
+This may occur because one of your family members or potential heirs might believe that he or she is entitled to receive a larger portion of the estate.
 Some beneficiaries will receive a larger share if your will is valid and some will gain if the will is determined invalid.
-The difficult person is likely to sue if he or she can gain a larger part of your estate.
+The difficult person is likely to sue if he or she can gain a larger part of your estate through legal action.

 How Will a Difficult Person Attack Your Plan?

 There are several ways to challenge your will.
 He or she will claim that you have a lack of capacity, that there were unqualified or improper witnesses, or that there has been undue influence that invalidates the will.